 - Make a list of the top blogs in each major specialty, for example, cardiology blogs, allergy blogs, etc. Be sure to separate physician/nurses blogs for those authored by patients.
 These multiple specialty-specific lists should be as inclusive as possible.
 See an example.
 Give a chance to everybody to be listed, even the A-bloggers were Z-bloggers when they first started.
 This way nobody should feel left out.
 Please include a list of medical librarians too - few people have contributed more to educating physicians about the benefits of Web 2.0 tools.

-- Make a list of the top Twitters in each major specialty, for example, cardiology, nephrology, allergy, etc. The same considerations listed above apply here.
-See an example.
+- Make a list of the top Twitters in each major specialty, for example, cardiology, nephrology, allergy, etc. This is a list of the "Top Twitter Doctors as a spreadsheet-wiki open to anybody to edit:

 The suggestions how to make medical RSS aggregators better apply to all major medical journals.
 Users want a one-stop shop for medical information (see my notes from the NEJM Horizons conference for reference).
 BMJ already has a social network (doc-2-doc) albeit one that is scarcely populated.
 It would be easy to add a medical RSS aggregator as part of the social network.
 Lancet, NEJM, and JAMA should do the same.